quicwg/base-drafts/draft-ietf-quic-tls.md

    handshake message from the client.

- * A 0-RTT handshake in which the client uses information it has previously learned about the server to send immediately.
-This data can be replayed by an attacker so it MUST NOT carry a self-contained trigger for any non-idempotent action.
+ * A 0-RTT handshake in which the client uses information it has previously learned about the server to send application data immediately.
+This application data can be replayed by an attacker so it MUST NOT carry a self-contained trigger for any non-idempotent action.

 A simplified TLS 1.3 handshake with 0-RTT application data is shown in
 {{tls-full}}, see {{!I-D.ietf-tls-tls13}} for more options and details.